jorge0136/gooseify/readme.md

 The heart of gooseify is javascript contained in [main.js](/main.js), whose dependencies live in the [/modules](/modules) folder.
 Include that javscript in your page and call `gooseify();` onload.
 An example can be found [here](/example_html/lisp_quote.html).

+Some text is required on your page for the goose to stand on.

 ## Features

 - Animated goose that drops into the webpage on load.